The Right Complexity Measure in Locally Private Estimation: It is not the Fisher Information: Introduction

 where $\channel \circ P$ denotes the marginal $X_i \sim P$ and $Z_i$ drawn conditionally~\eqref{eqn:sequential-interactive}. \citet{DuchiJoWa18} provide upper and lower bounds on this quantity when $\channeldistset$ is the collection of $\diffp$-locally differentially private channels, developing strong data processing inequalities to quantify the costs of privacy.

-The worst-case nature of the formulation~\eqref{eqn:private-minimax} may suggest lower bounds that are too pessimistic for practice, and does not allow a characterization of problem-specific difficulty, which is important for a deeper understanding of adaptive and optimal procedures.
+The worst-case nature of the formulation~\eqref{eqn:private-minimax} gives lower bounds that may be too pessimistic for practice, and it prohibits a characterization of problem-specific difficulty.
 Accordingly, we adopt a \emph{local minimax approach}, which builds out of the classical statistical literature on hardest one-dimensional alternatives that begins with Stein~\cite{Stein56a, Birge83, DonohoLi87,DonohoLi91a,DonohoLi91b, CaiLo15, ChatterjeeDuLaZh16}.
-In the same setting as the above, we define the \emph{local minimax risk} at the distribution $P_0$ for the set of channels $\channeldistset$ as
+To that end, we define the \emph{local minimax risk} at the distribution $P_0$ for the set of channels $\channeldistset$ as

 The quantity~\eqref{eqn:private-local-minimax} measures the difficulty of the loss minimization problem for a \emph{particular distribution} $P_0$ under the privacy constraints $\channeldistset$ characterizes, and at this distinguished distribution, we look for the hardest alternative distribution $P_1 \in \mc{P}$.
+As we shall see, the definition~\eqref{eqn:private-local-minimax} indeed becomes local, if $P_1$ is far from $P_0$, then it is easy to develop an estimator $\what{\theta}$ distinguishing $P_0$ and $P_1$, so that (for large $n$) the supremum is essentially constrained to a neighborhood of $P_0$.

+To situate our contributions, let us first consider the non-private local minimax complexity, when $\channeldistset = \{\id\}$ (the identity mapping).
+Throughout, we will use the shorthand